Ovetari Chapel: History

 At the end of 1451 the works were halted due to lack of funds.
 They were restarted in November 1453 and completed in 1457.
 This second phase saw Mantegna alone at work, as Pizzolo had also died in 1453.
 Mantegna completed the Stories of St. James, frescoed the central wall with the Assumption of the Virgin and then completed the lower sector of the Stories of St. Cristopher begun by Bono da Ferrara and Ansuino da Forlì, where he painted two unified scenes: the Martyrdom of St. Christopher.

-In 1457, Imperatrice Ovetari sued Mantegna, accusing him of having painted, in the Assumption, only eight apostles instead of twelve.
+In 1457, Imperatrice Ovetari sued Mantegna.
+She accused him of having painted only eight apostles instead of twelve in the Assumption.
 Two painters from Milan, Pietro da Milano and Giovanni Storlato, were called in to solve the matter.
 They justified Mantegna's choice due to the lack of space.

 Around 1880 two scenes, the Assumption and the Martyrdom of St. Christopher, were detached from the walls.
 During World War II the two frescoes were stored in a separate location and were thus saved from the destruction of all the rest of the cycle during an Allied air bombardment of 11 March 1944.
-The destroyed scenes are known today through black-and-white photographic reproductions.
+The destroyed scenes had been documented in black-and-white photographs as well as a few copies.
+For Mantegna's quincentenary commemoration in 2006, the surviving fragments were combined with reconstructions in the original venue.